Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

 ```

-**Searching by citation count: Users can search for works based on their citation count, allowing them to find highly cited or influential papers.**
+**10. Searching by citation count: Users can search for works based on their citation count, allowing them to find highly cited or influential papers.**

 Elasticsearch query API: